gavinlyonsrepo/TM1638plus_PICO/extra/doc/max7219/README.md

 ### Software SPI

 For Software SPI Pick any GPIO you want.
 CommDelay variable (uS Communication delay).
-This is a communicatiosn delay used in Software SPI clocking, default 0.
+This is a communications delay used in Software SPI clocking, default 0.

 ### Hardware SPI